smathot/pythontutorials/content/pages/exceptions.md

 ```

 ### else … finally

-There is also an `else` block!
-This is executed when *no* `Exception` occurred during the `try` block.
-And finally there is also a `finally` block!
-This is always executed, and can be used to perform clean-up operations etc.
+The `else` block of a `try … except` is executed when *no* `Exception` occurred during the `try` block.
+And finally there is a `finally` block, which is always executed, regardless of whether or not an `Exception` occurred, and can be used to perform clean-up operations etc.

 ```python